 By default, geo campaigns are targeted at all users who trigger the selected geoplace(s).
 If you want to apply further conditions to refine your target audience (for example, users who have purchased at least 1 time and users who have used the app at least 5 times), use the Custom Audience tab of the audience builder to define your audience filters.

-Step 4: The audience builder now includes the option to target users based on their historical behavior.
+- The audience builder now includes the option to target users based on their historical behavior.
 For more information on how to create User Behavior Filters, see Targeting your audience by event payloads.
-Note: This feature is currently only available as part of our Early Access program.
-If you would like to have it enabled for your app, contact your Customer Success Manager at firstname.lastname@example.org.
+Note: This feature may not be available depending on your agreement with Swrve.
+If you would like to have it enabled for your app, contact your CSM at firstname.lastname@example.org.

 Set campaign trigger

 In the Set Display Triggers section, select the action that triggers the notification and the geoplaces you want to associate with the campaign:

 - Select the campaign trigger.
 The options are: